 Inside they’ve got a cosy, real Scandinavian feel to them with warm wood panels on the walls.
 The huts are small but well appointed with a large bunk bed that can sleep two adults and two children easily (some huts can sleep 5 people).
 The kitchens have all the equipment you need, but the nearest shops are in Hofn so bring your own food.

 The setting is the best thing about the huts.
 They’re at the foot of a huge glacier, and three tongues of ice creep down the mountainside in full view of the huts.
-The kids spent a great morning playing in front of the glacier in the small playground.
+It is a great place to stay in Iceland with kids, a favourite was spending a great morning playing in front of the glacier in the small playground.

 You can easily get to Jokulsarlon and Hofn, or in the immediate area you can go glacier hiking.
 Lambhus huts are only open in the summer months, and booking in advance is essential.